 As for the “Want” column, that’s completely up to you.
 But in my opinion, the list needs to be realistic, based on budget and time.

-Instead of writing something like “Total Kitchen Make-over”, try to break it down to items you would want worked on specifically.
+Instead of writing something like “Total Kitchen Makeover”, try to break it down to items you would want to be worked on specifically.

-One item on your list might be, “Replace old countertops with new laminate countertop”.
+One item on your list might be, “Replace old countertops with new laminate countertops”.
 These specific points will help you talk to the contractor you bring in to do the job.

 Which List Is Longer?